Bible Verse of the Day – Saturday of the Fourth Week of Easter, Feast of Saints Philip and James, Apostles

 Today’s Bible Verse of the Day Reflections

-Prayer: Lord, give me Your words to speak.
-Help me to always turn to You in my heart in confidence so that You are the source of all truth and goodness.
-May that truth and goodness come forth from me each and every day.
-Jesus, I trust in You.
-Amen.
+Let us Pray: Lord, please give me the words to speak that come directly from You.
+Help me to turn to You in my heart with confidence, so that You become the source of all truth and goodness in my life.

 Bible Verse of the Day in Pictures